kdh0429/IsaacGymDyros/GeneralTrainingRecipes.md

   - **ENSURE THAT THE PERFORMANCE IN THE TRAINED ENVIRONMENT IS GOOD BEFORE SIM-TO-REAL OR SIM-TO-SIM TRANSFER.**
   - **Testing environment:** Test in the nominal environment without randomization (e.g., noise, bias, dynamics randomization) in the trained simulator.
   - **Key checks:**
-      - Ensure the robot does not deviate significantly when given a 0 velocity command.
+      - Ensure the robot does not drift significantly when given a 0 velocity command.
       - Minimal drift to lateral direction when given a forward velocity command.
       - Contact force is not excessive.
+      - Command torque/torque difference is not excessive.
       - The robot does not fall over time, especially for tasks requiring prolonged standing.
 ### **Strategies to reduce the sim-to-real/sim-to-sim gap:**
   - **Option 1:** Tune the reward to encourage motions favorable for sim-to-real transfer (e.g., flat foot, smooth contact force) $\approx$ regularization term tuning in step 2.